-If your cesarean is planned, I will arrive when you are ready prior to the cesarean section, and be with you in the operating room if you don't have other support or be with your family in the waiting room and be with you after the surgery.
+If your cesarean is planned, we will arrive when you are ready prior to the cesarean section, and be with you in the operating room if you don't have other support or be with your family in the waiting room and be with you after the surgery.

 A big part of the day is providing emotional support, and answering questions about what is going on or how things will be going for both you and any waiting family.
-I will stay until after you are in your recovery room which is generally 1-2 hours post birth even helping to bring your stuff from one room to another as you transition from a birth suite to a postpartum room.
+We will stay until after you are in your recovery room which is generally 1-2 hours post birth even helping to bring your stuff from one room to another as you transition from a birth suite to a postpartum room.

 Cincinnati & Dayton Doula Availability

 Availability can change rapidly based on when other families are making decisions for their births.
 Birth Doula Services typically book up quickly as we limit ourselves to 8 families per month to ensure we are committed to the level of care that we want to make sure we provide each family.

 While we have taken on clients as late as 38 weeks into a pregnancy due to babies coming early, we recommend booking as soon as possible to ensure that we can be there for you family.